 S. J. O’Boyle: Legless Bader’s manly display? (anag.; ref.
 Douglas B.).

-R. Phillips: Take Daniel’s lead, brave as the lion in his den (bear D).
+R. Phillips: Take Daniel’s lead, brave as the lion in his den (bear D; brave vt.).

-W. J. M. Scotland: Leader of the band, Queen, died – infected by onset of AIDS (a growth in some men…) (b ER d with A in; ref.
-F. Mercury).
+W. J. M. Scotland: Leader of the band, Queen, died – infected by onset of AIDS (a growth in some men…) (A in b ER d; ref.
+Freddie Mercury).

-R. C. Teuton: What’s barber shaved off with some dexterous manipulation of blade – left to right? (arbe anag. + d; anag. of blade with r for l, & lit.).
+R. C. Teuton: What’s barber shaved off with some dexterous manipulation of blade – left to right? (anag. of (b)arbe(r) + d, anag. with r for l, & lit.).

 Ms J. Ward: Bits of bristle emerging (and removed?) daily (first letters & lit.).